 With the conventional $Q$-point \ac{FFT}/\ac{IFFT} cost given by $C_{\mathrm{FFT},Q} \triangleq 5Q\log_2 Q$ \acp{FLOP}, the total per-block modulator/demodulator complexity for \ac{AFDM} with $N$ symbols is then obtained as

-By comparison, the conventional \ac{OFDM} modulator cost is trivially given by the complexity of the $N$-point \ac{IFFT}/\ac{FFT} blocks directly, i.e., $C_{\mathrm{OFDM},N} = C_{\mathrm{FFT},N} + 2N$.
+By comparison, the conventional \ac{OFDM} modulator cost is trivially given by the complexity of the $N$-point \ac{IFFT}/\ac{FFT} blocks directly, i.e., $C_{\mathrm{OFDM},N} = C_{\mathrm{FFT},N}$.
 Therefore, the relative complexity overhead of \ac{AFDM} over \ac{OFDM} is

 For practical \ac{FFT}/\ac{IFFT} sizes (number of subcarriers) considered in \ac{6G}, the overhead in \eqref{eq:relative_overhead} evaluates to modest values, with $N = 256$ amounting to a $30\%$ overhead, $N = 1024$ to $24\%$, and $N = 4096$ to $20\%$.
-Hence, while the chirp rotations are not cost-free nor negligible, their asymptotic impact logarithmically diminishes with growing number of subcarriers grows, and the \ac{FFT}/\ac{IFFT} remains the dominant complexity term.
+Hence, although the chirp rotations are neither cost-free nor negligible, their asymptotic impact diminishes logarithmically as the number of subcarriers grows, and the \ac{FFT}/\ac{IFFT} remains the dominant complexity term.

 Next, as a reference and comparison, we provide a similar analysis for the \ac{OTFS}.
 For the \ac{ISFFT} + \ac{HT} approach with the \ac{OTFS} delay-Doppler frame of size $K \times L$, where we set $N = KL$ to fairly compare the different waveforms in terms of the resource usage (i.e., number of discrete symbol resources), the total complexity of the \ac{ISFFT}, which is implemented using $L$ IFFTs of size $K$, and $K$ FFTs of size $L$, is given by